 FERNDALE, Mich. – Parking rates in Ferndale are increasing to fund a new multipurpose parking structure.

-It will soon cost $1 an hour to park, up from the current below-average rate of 50 cents an hour.
+Starting Monday, April 1, it will cost $1 an hour to park, up from the below-average rate of 50 cents an hour.

 "Seeing how it's compared to others, it's a little easier to take, but I want you to take a look at it from our side.
 We're successful businesses.
 Now that we have to change because something big is happening," said John Murray, a business owner.